dgtaylor9/TargetDisquisition/Readme.md

     - Click to enter point of aim.
     - Click each shot.
     - If needed, shift-click to remove the previous shot.
-6. Click the "Done" button to display analysis.
+6. When you have clicked all bullet holes, remove the target from the screen and click the "Done" button to display analysis.